 Professional proofreading tips

-- If you want to become a proofreading pro, take some time to brush up on how grammar works.
-You don’t have to start diagramming sentences in your free time, but it’s hard to fix problems you can’t identify.
+- If you want to become a proofreading pro, take some time to learn how grammar works.
+By studying the basics, you’ll become better at identifying problems to fix.
 Visit online resources like the Purdue Online Writing Lab (OWL), which offers free grammar and writing resources.
 Or, consult a primer — The Elements of Style (public library) and Style: Lessons in Clarity and Grace (public library) are two of the best.

 - Take your proofreading game to the next level and learn a few professional proofreading symbols.

-Now that your resume is perfectly polished, upload it to Indeed Resume.
+Now that your resume is ready for employers, upload it to Indeed Resume.
 You’ll be able to easily apply to jobs using any device.
 And be sure to configure your settings to “public” so employers can contact you about jobs that match your interests and skills.